-If your keen to get creative with different body butters.
+Are your keen to get creative with different body butters?

-Or if you suffer from dry skin, especially on the body, a simple body butter formula, will help to keep your skin feeling hydrated and silky smooth.
+Then a simple body butter, will help to keep your skin feeling hydrated and silky smooth.

 For the purpose of this article, lets take a closer look at the different types of butters used in skin care.

 In cosmetic chemistry butters have a rating from ONE through to TEN.

 One is for very soft butters, and ten is for the really hard butters, cocoa butter is a good example of a hard butter.

 This is otherwise known as Persea Gratissima.

 The butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.